Home

 Also, HPB recommends regular exercise or physical activity five times a week, at least 30 minutes each time.
 Weight-bearing exercises performed on the feet, like skipping, dancing and ball games, work the bones and muscles against gravity to stimulate bone tissue growth and increase bone density and strength.

-Finaliy, and most of all, don't forget to be a role model to your child with all of the above!
+Finally, and most of all, don't forget to be a role model to your child with all of the above!

-Calcium Supplement Vital Facts
+Calcium Vital Facts

-Recommended daily allowance for 4-6 years old:
+Recommended daily allowance for 4-6 yearsold:

 600mg